florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/default_submodel.rst

 Registered submodels
 ====================

-Default submodels registered for each FAST-OAD-CS23-HE execution, excluding the propulsion component constraint registry.
+To ensure compatibility between the aircraft design model from FAST-GA and the powertrain file mechanic introduced by FAST-OAD-CS23-HE, a certain number of submodel are enabled by default.
+They are listed here.
-Propulsion components are documented separately under :ref:`propulsion components <propulsion-index>`.
+Submodels related to propulsion components are documented separately under :ref:`propulsion components <propulsion-index>`.

 .. raw:: html